 Students read a range of critical and literary theories and consider fundamental issues of literary interpretation including the assumptions involved in reading and writing about texts.
 (Formerly ENGL 202)

-Prerequisite: ENGL 200 or ENGL 201.
+Prerequisite: ENGL 200 or ENGL 200W, or ENGL 201.

 Offered: Fall, Spring.